How’s your solo jazz?

 Well, it just so happens, we have a course for that!

 There are a lot of ways to approach your jazz training.
 We’ve taken our many years of professional Lindy Hop experience to create a jazz course that progresses from easier to much more complex steps with a great deal of learning and development along the way.

 Here is a list of the moves that we teach and how we group the steps into a reliable Solo Jazz curriculum.

-We get started first with a combination of classic solo jazz moves commonly used in Lindy hop.
+We’ve organized the jazz steps according to rhythm patten.
 These can be found in line dances and with a little creativity, can be adapted as styling options to enhance your partner dancing too.

 Have you had experience improving your dancing using Solo Jazz?
 How often do you practice?
 Do you use a mirror?
 Leave us a comment!